 There are four primary models for managing an ACCU Scheme project, though there may be variations based on which company you engage, and for which parts of your project management you engage them.
 You may also develop your contract and tender it to potential project partners.
-The table below outlines each model's different benefits and risks.
+The table on the following pages outlines each model's different benefits and risks.